 - A. Warning shots are prohibited under all circumstances.
-An officer will not fire into the air or ground in an attempt to halt a fleeing felon. - B. Officers are not authorized to use deadly force to prevent the escape of unarmed and/or non-violent felons, misdemeanants, or other criminals even though escape might result in the crime going unpunished. - C. Due to the inherent risks of such actions, shots will not be fired from or at a moving vehicle, unless the occupants of the vehicle are using deadly force against the officer or another person and there are no other alternative means of protecting life. - The use of neck restraints/chokeholds are not permitted unless deadly force is authorized. - E. The officers of this department have an affirmative duty to intervene if they witness a use of force that is clearly unreasonable.
-The officer, if he/she observes another officer exceeding the use of force, permitted by law, shall intervene to prevent the use of unreasonable force and if necessary, separate the person being arrested from the arresting officer.
-The Intervening officer shall promptly report these observation(s) and his/her actions to the supervisor.
+An officer will not fire into the air or ground in an attempt to halt a fleeing felon. - B. Officers are not authorized to use deadly force to prevent the escape of unarmed and/or non-violent felons, misdemeanants, or other criminals even though escape might result in the crime going unpunished. - C. Due to the inherent risks of such actions, shots will not be fired from or at a moving vehicle, unless the occupants of the vehicle are using deadly force against the officer or another person and there are no other alternative means of protecting life. - D. The use of neck restraints/chokeholds are not permitted unless deadly force is authorized. - E. The employees of this department have an affirmative duty to intervene if they witness a use of force that is clearly unreasonable.
+The officer, if he/she observes another officer or public safety associate exceeding the use of force, permitted by law, shall intervene to prevent the use of unreasonable force and if necessary, separate the person being arrested from the arresting officer.
+Non-sworn personnel are not required to intervene in use of force situations where they are not properly trained to do so.
+The Intervening officer or employee shall promptly report these observation(s) and his/her actions to the supervisor.